Remap your Mac keyboard.

 Apply instantly

 Visual editor Click a key.
 Assign an action.
-See the result on the keyboard instantly.
+See it instantly.

 Layers Multiple layouts on one keyboard.
 Switch with a single key.